react-cosmos/react-cosmos/docs/usage/static-export.md

 Get a nice component library that you can deploy to any static hosting service.

-> **Note**: The exported Cosmos UI won't have all the features available in development (like opening the selected fixture in your code editor), but allows anybody with access to the static export URL to browse fixtures and play with component inputs.
+> **Note** The exported Cosmos UI won't have all the features available in development (like opening the selected fixture in your code editor), but allows anybody with access to the static export URL to browse fixtures and play with component inputs.

 Add `cosmos-export` script to package.json: